Winter Damp Prevention Checklist: Protect Your Home This Season

 Maintaining a consistent temperature around your property is vital as this helps reduce the chances of condensation.
 You don’t need it to be too high, but fluctuations cause a build-up of moisture, leading to dampness.

 Some of these measures can be easily implemented, but others might require a little assistance.
-However, making them a regular part of your property checks leading into and during winter will help you avoid dampness this winter.
+However, making them a regular part of your property checks, both leading into and during winter, will help you avoid dampness this winter.

 Speak to our team for more information, or download our guide.